 Photo © The Internet Guide to Scotland

-The castle is open every day from 1 April to 15 October.
+The castle is open every day from 1 April to 31 October.
 Admission charge.
 Limited disabled access to the house.
 Tel: +44 (0)1408 633177.
 There is a gift shop and tea room offering light meals & snacks.

-For details of private tours, facilities for functions and opening hours, see the official web site:
+For details of private tours, facilities for functions and opening hours, see the official web site: www.dunrobincastle.co.uk.

 North of Ullapool on the coastline, the Achiltibuie Garden (previously called the Hydroponicum) is open daily in the summer months (tel: 01854 622202).
 A new visitor centre is being planned.

 The old conservatory